General Education Schools in Michigan

 Students enjoy a student to faculty ratio of 16 to 1.
 The student loan default rate of 3.40% is a good sign that graduates can afford their loan payments.
 Of all the students who attend this school, 66% get financial aid.

-A typical student attending U of Michigan will pay a net price of $16,010.
-The student to faculty ratio is 11 to 1.
+82% of the teachers are full time.
+Seeking financial aid?
+At this school, 63% of students receive it.
 The student loan default rate of 1.10% is a good sign that graduates can afford their loan payments.

 17 to 1 is the student to faculty ratio.
 Students who attend this public school pay an average net price of $11,208.
 Of all the students who attend this school, 96% get financial aid.